krishnan-viswanathan/Leon-County-Income/README.md

 # Data

 The data used for this exercise is the 2000 Census and ACS 2009 -- 2013 which are available in the Data Repository along with the shapefiles for 2000 and 2013.
-Note that in 2000 Leon County had 48 Tracts and in 2013 there are 68 Tracts.
+Note that in **2000 Leon County had 48 Tracts** and in **2013 there are 68 Tracts**.
 More details can be found **[here](https://github.com/krishnan-viswanathan/Leon-County-Income/wiki)**